API Reference

 4. Credentials verified - Araucaria validates with the bank

-5. Webhook notification - Araucaria sends a webhook to your backend when the connection is active
+5. Webhook notification - Araucaria sends a webhook to your backend when the connection is connected